vanviegen/olmdb/README.md

 - In the meantime, the result2 transaction will have read and updated the `counter`.
 - On write-commit, the result1 transaction notices that `counter` has changed since it has read it, invalidating the transaction, and running the provided function again.
 This time it reads 52 instead of 42.

-OLMDB retries a transaction 3 times before giving up (and throwing an exception).
+OLMDB retries a transaction 4 times before giving up (and throwing an exception).

 ## Architecture

 ### Components
-OLMDB consists of four parts:
+OLMDB consists of five parts, each building on the one below:
-- A TypeScript file providing a high-level API for this library.
+- The high-level TypeScript API (`olmdb.ts`) for this library.
-- A NAPI native module, providing low-level functionality on which the former is built.
-It consists of:
-  - `lowlevel.c`: A C-style API providing a concurrent optimistic read/write transaction abstraction around LMDB.
+- The low-level TypeScript API (`lowlevel.ts`) that loads and exposes the API provided by the NAPI module.
+- The NAPI module (`napi.c`) that provides a low-level JavaScript API for the OLMDB client library.
+- The OLMDB client library (`transaction_client.c`) that provides optimistic read/write transactions on top of LMDB.
+It has no relation to JavaScript.
+Database reads are performed synchronously.
+Commits for read/write transactions are performed asyncronously by the commit worker daemon.
-  - `commit_worker.c`: Code used by `lowlevel.c` for our singleton commit worker process, started automatically by the first client.
+- The commit worker daemon (`commit_worker.c`), shared by all clients for a database and spawned automatically by the first client.
+It processes queued read/write transactions and commits them to LMDB.
-  - `lowlevel_napi.c`: A NAPI wrapper around the C-style provided by `lowlevel.c`.
-  - The vendored LMDB source files.

 ### Transactions
 The native module manages transactions (start, commit, abort), and all read (get, scan) and write (put, del) operations must happen within such a transaction.
 Multiple transactions can run simultaneously from the same JavaScript process, allowing work for different clients to be interleaved (using async/await or callbacks).